deployd/docs/docs/server/as-a-node-module.md

     var dpd = deployd(options);

     dpd.listen();

 Run this like any other node program.

     node hello.js

 ### Server Options <!-- ref -->

 - **port** {Number} - the port to listen on
 - **db** {Object} - the database to connect to
+ - **db.connectionString** {String} - The URI of the mongoDB using [standard Connection String](http://docs.mongodb.org/manual/reference/connection-string/).
+If `db.connectionString` is set, the other db options are ignored.
  - **db.port** {Number} - the port of the database server
  - **db.host** {String} - the ip or domain of the database server
  - **db.name** {String} - the name of the database